Privacy-Preserving Attribution: Level 1

 The aggregationServices attribute contains the following information about each supported aggregation service:

-name, of type DOMString
+url, of type DOMString

-apiVersion, of type DOMString
+protocol, of type DOMString

 3.2.
 Saving Impressions